lululepu/lululepu/README.md

 - French (Native)
 - English (Proficient)

-If you have any questions, suggestions, or just want to chat about tech, don't hesitate to reach out!
+If you have any questions/suggestions, don't hesitate to reach out!